csanry/dsa/algorithms/sorting/insertion_sort.md

 ## Characteristics

-- An efficient algorithm for sorting a small number of elements.
+- An efficient algorithm for sorting a small number of elements

-- Conceptually similar to how people sort a hand of playing cards.
+- Conceptually similar to how people sort a hand of playing cards

 ## Algorithm